bwreid/local-storage-async-timer/readme.md

 # Local Storage & Async Timer

-An example repository for learning `setTimeout` and storing state with Local Storage.
+An example repository for learning `setTimeout`, `setInterval`, and storing state with Local Storage.

 ## Getting Started